-Chartered in 1951, the Rhode Island Jewish Historical Association (RIJHA) is the oldest Jewish Historical society in continuous operation in the United States.
-Led by volunteers and supported through memberships, donations, and bequests, the Association serves scholars, teachers, students, genealogists, and history buffs—Jews and non-Jews alike.
+Chartered in 1951, the Rhode Island Jewish Historical Association is the oldest Jewish historical society in continuous operation in the United States.
+The RIJHA is supported through memberships, donations, and bequests.
+The Association serves scholars, teachers, students, genealogists, and history buffs—Jews and non-Jews alike.

 The Association has built an extensive archive about Rhode Island Jewry.
-Its abundant collections include more than 5,000 photographs, manuscripts, a now digitized collection of the various titles of Jewish Rhode Island; formerly known as The Jewish Voice, and the Rhode Island Herald, congregational and organizational records, city directories, oral history recordings, and a large number of artifacts.
+Its abundant collections include more than 5,000 photographs, manuscripts, a now digitized collection of the various titles of Jewish Rhode Island; formerly known as The Jewish Voice, and the Rhode Island Herald, congregational and organizational records, city directories, oral history recordings, and a number of artifacts.

 To procure, collect, and preserve books, records, pamphlets, letters, manuscripts, prints, photographs, painting, and any other historical material relating to the history of the Jews of RI; to encourage and promote the study of such history by lectures and otherwise; and to publish and diffuse information as to such history.